PrismLibrary/Prism-Documentation/docs/platforms/wpf/getting-started.md

 ### Using the ViewModelLocator

-Now there is a view and a view model, but how are they linked together?
+Now there is a View and a ViewModel, but how are they linked together?
 Out of the box, Prism has a ```ViewModelLocator``` that uses convention to determine the correct class for the view model, instantiate it with its dependencies and attach it to the ```DataContext``` of the view.

 The default convention is to place all the views in the ```Views``` folder and the view models in the ```ViewModels``` folder.